Endoscopy Technician

 Houston Community College

-Applications are accepted and processed from January to June each year, so applicants need to be on top of timelines to be considered for this program.
+Applications are accepted and processed from January to June each year, so applicants must be on top of timelines to be considered for this program.
 Prerequisite coursework, including an introduction to health professions and medical terminology, must be completed or in progress when applying for admission.
-Completing coursework in biology is not required, although highly recommended.
+Completing coursework in biology is not required, although it is highly recommended.

 • Location: Houston, TX